ssvaidyanathan/apigee-trireme-finder/README.md

 - Clone this repo `git clone https://github.com/ssvaidyanathan/apigee-trireme-finder.git`
 - Navigate to the `apigee-trireme-finder` directory in your machine
 - Run `npm install` to install the dependencies
+- Run `node trireme_proxy_finder.js`
+- It should prompt you to provide Apigee Management Host, Apigee organization and Auth Type
-- Run `node trireme_proxy_finder.js` and provide the Apigee Management Server Host, Apigee org, username and password
+	- If you select *Basic*, it should prompt you to provide the Apigee username and password
+	- If you select *OAuth*, it should prompt you to provide the OAuth Token.
+Please refer to [this doc](https://docs.apigee.com/api-platform/system-administration/auth-tools) to generate OAuth Tokens
-- Should list the Proxies and the Revision that uses Trireme code
+- Once the info is provided, the script should list the Proxies and the Revision that uses Trireme